ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/99a-quiz-terminology.md

 ::: hints
 - Neighboring vertices are adjacent to one another.
-- Two vertices are considered neighbors if there is an edge connecting them.
+- Two vertices are considered neighbours if there is an edge connecting them.
 :::
 ::::::::::::::::::::::::::::::